-Before getting to the quotations, let us remember that the patron saint of civil servants is Sir Thomas More who famously asserted his integrity and stood up to the Government of the day (in the form of Henry VIII) ...... and got his head cut off.
+Let us first remember that the patron saint of civil servants ("Statesmen") is Sir Thomas More who famously asserted his integrity and stood up to the Government of the day (in the form of Henry VIII) ...... and got his head cut off.
 Confusingly, Saint Thomas is also the patron saint of politicians.
+(He was initially Member of Parliament for Great Yarmouth and then London.)

 Sir William Harcourt This nineteenth century Liberal politician neatly summarised the different roles of Ministers and civil servants when he said that:-